 - Open Settings on your iPhone or iPad

 There are charts here that let you see your battery level over the course of the last 24 hours or the last 10 days, as well as the apps that have used the most battery life.
 If the list includes an app you don’t need, then you can disable or uninstall it.

 Turn on low power consumption mode

 Low Power Mode has been around for many years now, and it’s the number one best setting to enable if you’re concerned about battery life.
 This mode stops all background activities happening In your iPhone and also stops any background downloads.
 It was the brightness of your display within seconds of inactivity.
-To enabling low power mode,
+To enable low power mode,

 - Scroll down and tap the battery icon

-Turn off background app refresh
+Turn off the background app refresh

 What does Background App Refresh mean?

 Background App Refresh allows your apps to check for new content and update even when you’re not using them.
 This is intended to save you loading time when opening up apps as the latest information should be ready and waiting since it refreshed in the background.

 By turning off the background app refresh your iPhone does not automatically load your background activities.
 To turn off Background App Refresh